 Click [Print].

 How to create a new mail template?

+Note: Only users with the “Can Add Mail Template” user right can perform this operation.

-Create mail template to use them to report port or sailing events in emails (see How to add a port/sailing event (to current voyage)?).
+Create mail templates to use them to report port or sailing events in emails (see How to add a port/sailing event (to current voyage)?).

-If done in the office.
+If done at the office.
 Select the vessel you want in the vessel selector, in the top menu.
 (If on board start with step 2)

-Click [Unit]\[Ship]  [Voyage template]
+Click [Voyage]  [Voyage templates]

-Click the “Mail template” tab.
+Click the “Mail templates” tab.

-Click the “New” button in the top menu to create a mail title.
+Click the “New” button in the top menu to create a New mail template.